bampakoa/angular-heroes/README.md

 # Angular Heroes

-This is an Angular web application that interacts with the Marvel Comics API and provides a basic search engine over the Marvel characters database.
+This is an Angular application that interacts with the [Marvel Comics API](http://developer.marvel.com/) and provides a basic search engine over the characters and comics database.
-It allows to search for a given character and view information such as basic details as well as digital editions of comics that participates.
+It allows to find a character and view information such as basic details as well as digital editions of comics that participates.
+It also features a [questionnaire](https://angular2-marvel.herokuapp.com/quiz) that the user can complete in order to find the hero that fits to his character.

 ## Demo
 You can test a fully functional working live demo at [http://angular2-marvel.herokuapp.com](http://angular2-marvel.herokuapp.com)